asiegman/dogeme/README.md

 Adding Doges
 ------------

-Add Doge image URLs to [`dogeme.json`](dogeme.json) at the end of the `things` array.
+Add Doge image URLs to [`dogeme.js`](dogeme.js) at the end of the `things` array.
 Each Doge should be a string containing only the URL, like this:

 ```
 "http://i0.kym-cdn.com/photos/images/newsfeed/000/581/296/c09.jpg"
 ```

-Don't forget to increment the ID.
-Once you're done, open a pull request.

 Running